 CHURCHILL MINING PLC

 Churchill Mining Plc (“Churchill” or “the Company”) listed on the Alternative Investment Market (AIM) of the London Stock Exchange in April 2005.
-Churchill’s growth path accelerated following the discovery of a world-class thermal coal deposit in the East Kutai Regency of Kalimantan, Indonesia following an intensive and targeted exploration program.
+Churchill’s growth path accelerated following the discovery of a world-class thermal coal deposit in the East Kutai Regency of Kalimantan (“EKCP”), Indonesia following an intensive and targeted exploration program.

-Churchill has recently moved to file a claim of international arbitration against the Republic of Indonesia for breaches of Indonesia’s obligations under the Bilateral Investment Treaty between the United Kingdom and the Republic of Indonesia (the "UK-Indonesia BIT").
+Churchill has moved to file a claim of international arbitration against the Republic of Indonesia for breaches of Indonesia’s obligations under the Bilateral Investment Treaty between the United Kingdom and the Republic of Indonesia (the "UK-Indonesia BIT").

 The claim was filed on 22 May 2012 at the International Centre for Settlement of Investment Disputes ("ICSID") in Washington D.C. and relates to the Company’s dispute with Indonesia over the EKCP.
 In the international arbitration at ICSID Churchill is seeking the full relief owed to it under the provisions of the UK-Indonesia BIT and under International law.